All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Pea protein is the most popular plant-based option and provides a solid amino acid profile.
 It blends well and most patients find the taste acceptable, especially in flavored versions.

-Soy protein isolate is one of the few plant proteins that is nutritionally comparable to whey in terms of amino acid completeness.
+Soy protein isolate is one of the few plant proteins that's nutritionally comparable to whey for amino acid completeness.
 It has been extensively studied and is safe for most adults.

 Blended plant proteins (pea plus rice, or pea plus hemp plus rice) combine complementary amino acid profiles to create a more complete protein.
 These are our top recommendation for patients who avoid animal products.